Osteoarthritis (OA) is the most common joint disorder. It is due to aging and wear and tear on a joint.

 - Bone spurs

 You can have surgery, but other treatments can improve your pain and make your life much better.
-Although these treatments cannot make the arthritis go away, they can often delay surgery.
+Although these treatments cannot make the OA go away, they can often delay surgery or make your symptoms mild enough to not cause significant problems.

 Over-the-counter (OTC) pain relievers, such as acetaminophen (Tylenol) or a nonsteroidal anti-inflammatory drug (NSAID) can help with OA symptoms.
 You can buy these medicines without a prescription.